patrickkunka/pointerify/README.md

 A unified events-based API for mouse and multi-touch with built-in geometry and physics.

-Pointerify is perfect for taking the hard work out of cross-platform sliders, image galleries, media controls, menus and more.
+Pointerify takes the hard work and math out of cross-platform sliders, image galleries, media controls, menus and more.

 ### Contents
 - [Features](#features)